Ridgecrest earthquake shaking, aftermath: VIDEO

 "It almost gave me a heart attack," said Cora Burke, a waitress at Midway Cafe in Ridgecrest, a town of 28,000 people.
 "It's just a rolling feeling inside the building, inside the cafe and all of a sudden everything started falling off the shelf, glasses, the refrigerator and everything in the small refrigerator fell over."

 Video posted online of a liquor store in Ridgecrest showed the aisles filled with broken wine and liquor bottles, knocked down boxes and other groceries strewn on the floor.
-There was at least one house on fire in Ridgecrest.
+Victor Abdullatif, whose father owns the liquor store, said the business lost approximately $100,000 in inventory and does not have insurance to cover recovery costs.
+He has started a GoFundMe to offset recovery costs.

+Ridgecrest Mayor Peggy Breeden says firefighters are working to put out five fires in the area following an earthquake but that she didn't know if any injuries have been reported.
+Breeden says the local senior center was holding a Fourth of July event when the quake hit.
+She says everyone made it out shaken up but without injuries.

 There were no immediate reports of injuries.